About

 Fractional-order stochastic partial differential equations

 One area that we have been working on extensively is efficient numerical methods for fractional-order stochastic partial differential equations.
-This has been done in a series of papers in both numerical analysis journals and statistics journals.
+These are needed both for metric graph models and non-Gaussian models, but also for flexible Gaussian random fields on manifolds and Euclidean domains.
+This research is being published in both numerical analysis journals and statistics journals.
 In a recent paper, we proposed an approach that is compatible in the R-INLA and inlabru R packages, and thus facilitates using the method in a wide range of Bayesian hierarchical models.
-This approach has been implemented in the rSPDE package, and we are currently working on various extensions to spatio-temporal and non-Gaussian models.
+This approach has been implemented in the rSPDE package which is continuously being extended with new models and methods.

 Statistical theory for random fields

 Besides the research on flexible models and numerical methods for spatial and spatio-temporal data, we are also working on the statistical theory for random fields in general.
-Two recent examples of this work is the AOS paper on kriging prediction and the Bernoulli paper on Gaussian random fields with fractional-order covariance operators.
+Two recent examples of this the development of necessary and sufficient conditions for asymptotic optimality of kriging prediction under model misspecification and general theory for equivalence of measures of Gaussian random fields with fractional-order covariance operators.

 Applications